Single Operated Newsletter

 1) First and probably most importantly, there is now technology available that will allow anyone, no matter their technical background, to distribute their mass emails.

-2) Sending an email blast is as simple as writing a blog post, and more importantly including a subscription component that allows publishers to collect fees directly through the same platform.
+2) Sending an email blast is as simple as writing a blog post, and more importantly includes a subscription component that allows publishers to collect fees directly through the same platform.

 3) It’s not just about the new platforms, though.
 Success begets imitators: for every writer or influencer who strikes out on their own and makes a living at it, five more will follow, hoping to build something great themselves.